Clementi Stadium

 The Clementi Stadium is a multi-purpose stadium in Clementi, Singapore.
 It has a seating capacity of 4,000.
 It is managed by the Sport Singapore, which took over on 21 February 1983, and opened it to the public on 1 April the same year.

-It formerly served as the home ground for Tanjong Pagar United FC, Home United FC and Tampines Rovers FC.
+Clementi Stadium houses a grass football pitch, an 8-lane running track and partial athletic facilities.
+People can be seen running around the track daily as Sport Singapore allows joggers to use the track facilities between 4:30 am to 9:30 pm for free.

+History

+The stadium was home to a football club, Clementi Khalsa in the S.League before they went on to merged with Balestier Central and vacated the Clementi Stadium at the end of 2002.

 Rallies prior to the 2011 Singaporean general election by the Reform Party were held here.

+In 2011, Tanjong Pagar United was temporary based at Clementi for the duration of the 2011 S.League season as their home ground was occupied by French club, Étoile FC.

+The following year, During the construction of Our Tampines Hub, Tampines Rovers used Clementi Stadium as their temporary home ground from 2012 to 2014.